Associate Professor Cherry Koh

 A/Prof Sandroussi has an extensive track record of successful collaborations with both local, rural and overseas research groups and a genuine enjoyment for teaching and working with others.
 A/Prof Sandroussi is the Head of the Department of Hepatobiliary and Upper Gastrointestinal Surgery at Royal Prince Alfred Hospital, and the Medical Director of total parenteral nutrition (TPN) at Royal Prince Alfred Hospital.

-Dr David Yeo
+Doctor David Yeo

 Dr David Yeo is an upper gastrointestinal surgeon based in Sydney, NSW.
 As well as upper gastrointestinal surgery Dr Yeo specialises in hepatobiliary surgery, transplant and bariatric surgery.
 He has a broad special interest and expertise in benign and malignant conditions including liver tumours, stomach, biliary/gallbladder and pancreatic tumours.
 He also offers a full range of surgical treatments including laparoscopic (keyhole) surgery for gallstones, hernias, and bariatric/obesity surgery as well as endoscopy and endoscopic retrograde cholangiopancreatography (ERCP).

-Dr David Yeo completed a Bachelor of Medical Science degree at The University of Sydney and went on to study Medicine graduating in 2002 with Honours.
+Dr Yeo completed a Bachelor of Medical Science degree at The University of Sydney and went on to study Medicine graduating in 2002 with Honours.
 He undertook surgical training at both the RPA and St George Hospitals obtaining his General Surgical Fellowship in 2009.
-David then spent the next two years of his post-fellowship training completing the Australian and New Zealand Hepato-Pancreato-Biliary Association Fellowship program based at RPA Hospital in Sydney and the Austin Hospital in Melbourne.
+Dr Yeo then spent the next two years of his post-fellowship training completing the Australian and New Zealand Hepato-Pancreato-Biliary Association Fellowship program based at RPA Hospital in Sydney and the Austin Hospital in Melbourne.
 In his fourth and final post-fellowship year he travelled to the United Kingdom to work at St James’s University Hospital where he gained expertise in aggressive oncological liver resection and liver transplantation.

-David has broad clinical interests.
+Dr Yeo has broad clinical interests.
 Oncologically, he specialises in both primary and secondary liver tumours, stomach, pancreatic and biliary/gallbladder tumours.
 He performs an extensive range of non-cancer related operations for conditions such as gallstone disease, hernias and obesity.
 In addition, he is involved with medical device development aiming to improve the safety and effectiveness of current technologies.
 He was awarded a grant from the NSW government following completion of the ATP Innovation Medical Device Commercialisation Training Program.

 Professor Ian Harris

-Professor Ian Harris is Professor of Orthopaedics with a clinical interest in trauma and a research interest covering a wide area of clinical research.
+Prof Ian Harris is a Professor of Orthopaedics with a clinical interest in trauma and a research interest covering a wide area of clinical research.
 He has higher degrees (Masters) in Clinical Epidemiology and Health Data Science and a PhD in surgical outcomes which was undertaken at the Surgical Outcomes Research Centre (SOuRCe).
 He has published over 20 randomised trials and led large-scale multicentre trials including registry-nested trials.
 He has also founded and directed several surgical outcome registries.
 His affiliations are with UNSW and The University of Sydney, Ingham Institute for Applied Medical Research, Whitlam Orthopaedic Research Centre, Institute for Musculoskeletal Health, SPHERE, Sydney Health Partners and SOuRCe.

 Prof Harris has achieved grant funding totalling over $38M, published over 300 peer-review papers and has supervised 10 PhD students to completion.